How to View or Recover Your Microsoft Outlook Password

 A hash is a long string of alphanumeric characters that represent your password and is tied to your username.
 When you type your username and password combination, the database returns a positive response, and you enter your account.
 But if an attacker enters the database, all they see is a long list of confusing hash values.

-Here’s the problem with Outlook: Instead of using a complex hashing algorithm (ideally with a salt), Microsoft appears to have cut some security corners using the basic CRC32 algorithm.
+Here’s the problem with Outlook: Instead of using a complex hashing algorithm, Microsoft appears to have cut some security corners using the basic CRC32 algorithm.

 The bad news is that each CRC32 hash has a lot of matching values, meaning there’s a strong chance a password retrieval program will unlock your file.
 This is great if you need your PST file unlocked, but utterly terrible if you want to keep it secure.